gitlabhq/gitlab-runner/docs/executors/shell.md

 - A job [times out](https://docs.gitlab.com/ee/ci/pipelines/settings.html#timeout).
 - A job is canceled.

-### GitLab 13.0 and earlier

-On UNIX systems `gitlab-runner` sends a `SIGKILL` to the process to terminate it, because the child processes belong to the same process group the signal is also sent to them.
-Windows sends a `taskkill /F /T`.

-### GitLab 13.1 and later

 On UNIX system `gitlab-runner` sends `SIGTERM` to the process and its child processes, and after 10 minutes sends `SIGKILL`.
 This allows for graceful termination for the process.
 Windows doesn't have a `SIGTERM`